 So why would I believe that a friend could really love me?
 Every other minute I wait to be “unloved”, rejected and alone.
 How can I trust my sisters, when the one big sister ( my mother) who was meant to guide me and teach me about love and trust, manipulated and hurt me.
 It may not have been consciously, but it happened.
-My hurt happened, as it has for so many of us on this planet: living and in spirit.
+This is how the past become our present, when we don’t grieve over the things that were lost or missing.

 Much of who I am has been lost much of my life.